 In 1992, he was invited to become a member of the NASA Arts Program, and has since completed two paintings for NASA's permanent collection.
-A few of Brent's clients include: American Express, Contadina Products, Cook's Illustrated Magazine, Geffen Records, NASA, Putnam Publishers, Science Magazine, Sony Music, U.S. Pentagon, William Morrow Publishing, Time/Warner, The Franklin Mint, Doubleday/Bantaam Books, and Random House.
+Brent's clients include: American Express, Contadina Products, Cook's Illustrated Magazine, Geffen Records, NASA, Putnam Publishers, Science Magazine, Sony Music, U.S. Pentagon, William Morrow Publishing, Time/Warner, The Franklin Mint, Doubleday/Bantaam Books, and Random House.
 His work has been in the Society of Illustrators New York, the Society of Illustrators Los Angeles, and Communication Arts.
 His digital work was featured in an article in Step-by-Step Electronic Design Magazine.

 CLASS 2: COLOR AND SPACE